Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 My Baby's Hair Tourniquet Experience

 A few months ago, my two daughters and I were visiting my twin sister in San Diego.
-We had just had a great time at the beach, and I put my littler daughter (18 months old at the time) down for a nap.
+We had just had a great time at the beach, and I put my younger daughter (18 months old at the time) down for a nap.
 She was sleeping in a pack-and-play with a sheet at the bottom.
-Earlier that day, her sister (who has super long hair) and she had been playing in the pack-and-play together.
+Earlier that day, her sister (who has super long hair) had been playing in the pack-and-play with her.

-Usually, my daughter will wake up from a nap happy, and I’ll hear her babbling excitedly over the baby the monitor.
+Usually, my daughter will wake up from a nap happy, and I’ll hear her babbling excitedly over the baby monitor.
 About an hour into this nap, however, I heard screaming instead of happy noises coming from the guest room at my sister’s home.
-I came to get the baby, picking her up and trying to calm her down.
+I went to get the baby, picked her up, and tried to calm her down.